 Answer: 205

-The force which carries water upwaredthrough the xylem is transpiration pull.
-Transpiration creates a pressure difference that pulls water and salts upfromcoats
+205-223According to cohesion-tension theory the force which carries water upward through the xylem is transpiration pull Transpiration creates a pressure difference that pulls water and Salt up from roots

 Question: 206